Cara on dealing with conflicted feelings and life with a stoma

 Turning to Maggie's

-I got counselling support which really helped me with the conflicted feelings I had, but it was also somewhere just to sit and be with people who understood.
+I also got counselling support, which really helped me with the conflicting feelings I had, but it was also somewhere just to sit and be with people who understood.

 It is such a calm and accepting place.